 SPF and DKIM are the two primary authentication mechanisms that play a crucial role in DMARC.
 Each is based on unique records that help confirm the legitimacy of emails.

-Both SPF and DKIM help establish email authenticity and prevent common email security threats, like spoofing and phishing attacks.
-In the context of DMARC, these authentication mechanisms are used in conjunction to validate the sender’s identity.
 The DMARC policy, published as a DNS record, instructs recipient servers on how to handle emails that fail SPF or DKIM checks.
 By combining SPF and DKIM results with a DMARC policy, domain owners can specify whether to quarantine or reject emails that fail authentication, allowing better control over email delivery and reducing the risk of fraudulent emails attempting to hijack their domain name.

 How DMARC Works

 For a message to pass DMARC authentication, it must pass SPF authentication and SPF alignment and/or pass DKIM authentication and DKIM alignment.
-If a message fails DMARC, senders can instruct receivers on what to do with that message via a DMARC policy.
-There are three DMARC policies the domain owner can enforce: none (the message is delivered to the recipient, and the DMARC report is sent to the domain owner), quarantine (the message is moved to a quarantine folder) and reject (the message is not delivered at all).
+If a message fails DMARC, senders can instruct receivers on what to do with that message per a DMARC policy.
+There are three DMARC policies the domain owner can enforce: none (the message is delivered to the recipient, and the DMARC report is sent to the domain owner), quarantine (the message is moved to a quarantine folder), and reject (the message is not delivered at all).

 How DMARC Authentication Works